 So, what’s a guy to do?
 I recommend skipping the high-volume chains or high-end salons and seeking something in the middle.

 Of course, the first step is choosing between a barber or stylist and that choice is fairly straightforward.
 For tight clipper cuts or shorter styles, a barber is almost always the best option as that is what they do.
-For longer styles or color, a stylist is a better choice as that is what they are accustomed to doing on a more regular basis.
+For longer styles or colors, a stylist is a better choice as that is what they are accustomed to doing on a more regular basis.
 One shift in the industry that makes me happy is that there are more and more high-end barbershops or men’s salons that now do a much better job of focusing on the unique needs of men.
 Typically, these places are better options as the barbers and stylists working in them are trained on men’s haircutting techniques and masculine styles that work with men’s face shapes.
 These shops fall somewhere between the cheap chains and high-end salons.

 How much should a man pay for a haircut?
 Well, of course, price does not necessarily equal quality when it comes to men’s haircuts, but generally speaking, somewhere in the $20 to $40 range is probably fair, depending on the environment.
-I own a couple of high-end barbershops and I charge $28 (plus tip), and I think that’s a fair price for a half hour of my time.
+I own a couple of high-end barbershops and I charge $28 (plus tip), and I think that’s a fair price for a half-hour of my time.
 Finally, how do you find a new barbershop or salon?
 These days that is fairly easy with the abundance of user-driven online review sites (such as Yelp).
 If you know the difference between a good haircut and a bad haircut, you could also simply ask around.
 Find a guy who has a similar style you think looks great and find out who cut his hair.
 Yeah, you may think it a bit odd asking another guy where he gets his haircut, but it can certainly be worth the effort.

 The bottom line, in my opinion, is this: Your hair is such a big part of your total look that it is worth the extra time and expense to get it done the right way — in an environment that is comfortable and inviting to men and performed by talented people who are focused specifically in the unique art of cutting men’s hair.